BMW 3 Series review

 Our Best Compact Executive Car of 2013, the latest BMW 3 Series is better built and a great drive

-The BMW 3 Series was launched in 1975, and since then it has always been the go-to compact executive saloon car.
-This latest model is a better car than ever, but thanks to the Mercedes C-Class and Audi A4 being more and more competitive, it's got a lot more work to do to be the best in class.
+The BMW 3 Series is now in its sixth generation, and it's better than ever thanks to its blend of upmarket image, great driving dynamics and low running costs.
+But thanks to the Jaguar XE, Mercedes C-Class and Audi A4 being more and more competitive, it's got a lot more work to do to be the best in class.

 The 3 Series is very well equipped and it's more spacious than it has been in the past, and partly thanks to an excellent range of petrol and diesel engines it's a very refined and comfortable way to travel as well.
 It's so good at being an executive car that we gave it the Best Compact Executive award in our 2013 ceremony.

 Available as either a saloon, estate (called Touring) or 3 Series GT, which mixes the practicality of the Touring with the sportiness of the saloon - but the bulbous rear might be a stumbling block for some.
 The car is available in eight specifications: ES, SE, Sport, EfficientDynamics, Modern, EfficientDynamics Business, Luxury and the ever-popular BMW 3 Series M Sport model.

 The BMW 3 Series can be bought with four-wheel drive in the UK now, which means buyers who would usually only be looking at Audi's quattro models have more choose when they come to buy a new car.

 The BMW 4 Series is closely related to the 3 Series, being a coupe version that replaces the previous 3 Series Coupe.
 There will also be a BMW 4 Series Convertible to replace the previous 3 Series Convertible.
 BMW has also revealed the new BMW M3 saloon alongside the new BMW M4, and it will feature a storming 3.0-litre twin-turbo straight six engine with 425bhp.